wernersbacher/haggle/README.md

 # Haggle

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.10.
+Its for playing [Haggle](https://boardgamegeek.com/boardgame/17529/haggle) with currently the original ruleset.

 ## Development server